3liz/lizmap-documentation/source/publish/configuration/print.rst

 .. warning::
     If it's not working, check that your server is able to access to the internet.
 These base layers are provided online only.
     Some proxy or firewalls might block some requests to the internet.
+If your server is behind a proxy, check that QGIS Server is configured with the proxy settings (using the file :file:`QGIS3.ini` and the section ``[proxy]``).

 To add these layers, you can use existing WMS/WMTS services, XYZ providers (with QuickMapServices), local files...